anakic/Jot/README.md

 - [FormConfigurationInitializer](https://github.com/anakic/Jot/blob/master/Jot/CustomInitializers/FormConfigurationInitializer.cs) (for `Form`)
 - [DefaultConfigurationInitializer](https://github.com/anakic/Jot/blob/master/Jot/DefaultInitializer/DefaultConfigurationInitializer.cs) (enables the use of `[Trackable]` attributes and `ITrackingAware` for all objects)

-You can access and manipulate them using the `stateTracker.ConfigurationInitializers` property.
+You can access and manipulate the registered configuration initializers via the `tracker.ConfigurationInitializers` property.

 ### Way 3: Using tracking attributes